intelliconnect/cloudflare-serverless-rust/README.md

 add the above config to wrangler.toml

-## get the Data api secret key for mongodb
+## Get the Data api secret key for mongodb

 Goto the mongodb dashboard. in the left navigation bar under data service click on the Data API link. create a API key and ***store it somewhere secure*** since, it will appear only once and it has access to the database.

 ***In the lib.rs file change your cluster name, database name and the collection name.***

-### create a secret in wrangler to store the secret key
+### Create a secret in wrangler to store the secret key

-> we will create a secret in wrangler to store the Data API key.
+> We will create a secret in wrangler to store the Data API key.

 ```bash
 # create a secret with name mongo_data_api_key